 Employers and recruiters with real job openings won’t necessarily go looking on the Web for resumés.
 Very often employers don’t even look for resumés in their own files.
 HR’s normal procedure for most job openings is to just post a half-baked ad and wait for job seekers to do the rest.
 (They may take several rounds of trial and error to hopefully make the ads less half-baked.)
 HR won’t get “proactive” unless people with the desired skills are painfully hard to find—and, increasingly often, not even then.
 When this approach doesn’t work, they blame the “talent shortage.”

-When employers and recruiters actively search for people they are then going to have to pay well and treat well, it’s for highly-experienced people with very specialized skills, the kind who may be accustomed to getting unsolicited job offers and calls from serious headhunters.
+When employers and recruiters actively search for people whom they are then going to have to pay well and treat well, it’s for highly-experienced people with very specialized skills, the kind who may be accustomed to getting unsolicited job offers and calls from serious headhunters.
 (Not the kind of headhunters who, like HR, wait for people to send them resumés.)
 Even in these fields (in fact, especially in these fields), hiring and job-searching are normally through personal acquaintance or word of mouth, or direct applications that result from research by the job-seeker.
 It may not be the best employers or recruiters who search out candidates on the Web.

 But there are some things third-party job sites ARE good for: